-Sri Lanka, officially the Democratic Socialist Republic of Sri Lanka, is an island country in South Asia, located in the Indian Ocean to the southwest of the Bay of Bengal and to the southeast of the Arabian Sea, between latitudes 5°55′ and 9°51′ N and longitudes 79°41′ and 81°53′ E. The island is geographically separated from the Indian subcontinent by the Gulf of Mannar and the Palk Straight.
+Sri Lanka which is officially the Democratic Socialist Republic of Sri Lanka, is an island country in South Asia, located in the Indian Ocean to the southwest of the Bay of Bengal and to the southeast of the Arabian Sea, between latitudes 5°55′ and 9°51′ N and longitudes 79°41′ and 81°53′ E. The island is separated from the Indian subcontinent by the Gulf of Mannar and the Palk Straight.

-The capital of the country is, Sri Jayawardanapura Kotte and the commercial capital and the largest city in the island is Colombo.
+The capital of the country is, Sri Jayawardanapura Kotte while the commercial capital and the largest city on the island is Colombo.
 There are 9 provinces and 25 districts in the country where the total area is 65,610 km², with 64,740 km² of land and 870 km² of water.
-Its coastline is 1,340 km (830 mi) long.
-The main island of Sri Lanka has an area of 65,268 km²; it is the twenty-fifth largest island of the world by area.
+Its coastline is more than 1,300 km long.
+The main island of Sri Lanka has an area of 65,268 km² and it is the twenty-fifth largest island of the world by area.